ogamel/adaptive_genome/research_notes.md

 ### Genetic Code
 Delve into genetic code, whether the symmetries above can shed light on its properties.
-- Found interesting graph between amino acids were edges are reverse complement codons.
+- Found interesting graph between amino acids where edges are reverse complement codons.
 Get two disconnected graphs, size 7 and 14.
 The larger can itself is two graphs sizes 8 and 5 connected only by stop codon.
 - But what does that even mean?
 RC the codon only makes sense if both strands are transcribed. actually no, two connected amino acids can mean they have common reverse codons